B-Lang-org/bsc/README.md

 You will need the standard Haskell compiler `ghc` which is available for Linux, MacOS and Windows, along with some additional Haskell libraries.
 These are available as standard packages in most Linux distributions.
-For example, on Debian and Ubuntu systems, you can say:
+For example, on Debian and Ubuntu systems, you should use hvr's PPA for an up-to-date toolchain:

+    $ add-apt-repository ppa:hvr/ghc
+    $ apt-get update

-    $ apt-get install ghc
+Then install the appropriate ghc and cabal:

-    $ apt-get install \
+    $ apt-get install ghc-8.8.2
-        libghc-regex-compat-dev \
-        libghc-syb-dev \
-        libghc-old-time-dev

-The second command will install the Haskell libraries `regex-compat`, `syb`, and `old-time`, as well as some libraries that they depend on.

-You can do the analogous package-install on other Linux distributions using their native package mechanisms, and use Macports on Apple OS X. Full details can be found at <https://www.haskell.org/>.
-On some systems, you may need to use the `cabal` command to install Haskell libraries:

-    $ apt-get install cabal-install
+    $ apt-get install cabal-install-3.0

+For other distributions, check out [ghcup](https://www.haskell.org/ghcup/).

+After GHC and cabal are installed, you need some libraries:

-    $ cabal install regex-compat syb old-time
+    $ cabal v1-install regex-compat syb old-time

 The version of GHC should not matter, since the source code has been written with extensive preprocessor macros, to support nearly every minor release since